Ecwid/ecwid-api-docs/includes/_webhooks.md

 * `product.updated` Product is updated
 * `product.deleted` Product is deleted

+### Unfinished order events
+`unfinished_order.*` webhook event types are providing timely updates about [unfinished orders](https://help.ecwid.com/customer/en/portal/articles/1163955-orders#Unfinishedsales) in Ecwid store.
+These orders happen when a customer didn't complete their order and left the store without making a payment.

+Using webhooks for these event types can be really helpful for applications, which goal is to decrease cart abandonment among customers of a store.

+### Q: How can I know if order status was changed?
+Webhooks in Ecwid have a specific field for that: `data`.
+This field provides information about changes to both payment and fulfilment status of the order.

+Contents of `data` field also lets you know the details about old status (before the changes) and the new one (after the changes) at all times.
+For example, your application can send a note to your warehouse if it received a webhook about order payment status changes from `Awaiting payment` to `Paid`.

 ## Request headers
 Among the other headers, the webhook HTTP request includes the `X-Ecwid-Webhook-Signature` header that can be used to verify the webhook.
 See more details in the ["Webhooks security"](#webhooks-security) below.

 # Responding to webhooks

 Your app should return a `200 OK` HTTP status code in reply to a webhook.
 This acknowledges Ecwid that you received the webhook.
 Any other response (e.g. `3xx`), will indicate that the webhook is not received.
 In this case, we will re-send a webhook every 15 minutes the maximum retry limit is reached.
-Once the limit is reached, the webhook is removed from the queue and will not be send again.
+Once the limit is reached, the webhook is removed from the queue and will not be sent again.